3) The State of the Dead

 The dead are not only unconscious, but also completely separated from earthly events.
 They do not know what happens to their children, they do not follow world events, they do not interact with the living in any way.

-“Nowhere in the Sacred Scriptures is found the statement that the righteous go to their reward or the wicked to their punishment at the time of death.” — Ellen G. White, The Great Controversy, p.
-549
+“Nowhere in the Sacred Scriptures is found the statement that the righteous go to their reward or the wicked to their punishment at death.” — Ellen G. White, The Great Controversy, p.
+549, par.
+3.

 The Silence of the Grave